 Millennium Falcon: Smugglers Run, on the other hand, was a very different experience today!

 Many groups who entered the single rider line were able to ride the attraction together, and the line was only 15 minutes long.
 It was MUCH shorter than the 90 minute standby wait time for the attraction!

 It wasn’t long before we were called into a group and we got to hang out in the Falcon!

 This attraction does load very differently than Rock ‘n’ Roller Coaster, with six guests in each party instead of two guests in each row.

 Overall, single rider lines might not be worth it for the time being.
 The wait times for single riders are not at all guaranteed to be quicker than the standby line.
-Without things like FastPass+, which typically minimize the size of the standby and single rider lines, these lines can end up being just as slow or even slower than standby.
 However, there is the chance, like with Smuggler’s Run, that you’ll be able to get onto a ride quickly.

 A general rule of thumb that helps in these cases is seeing how long the single rider line is and whether or not that line is moving at all.
 Since single riders typically hold less priority when it comes to boarding a ride, you could end up at the front of the line and still be waiting a while.
 So, pay attention to how long the line is and how much it’s moving.
 Expedition Everest also had a long single rider wait time when we rode it the other day in Disney’s Animal Kingdom.